 Drive the Road to Hana

 This was our favorite and most memorable activity we did on Maui.
-With over 620 turns and 59 one-lane bridges, driving the windy Road to Hana is really an experience not just a drive.
+And very budget friendly as it costs nothing to drive the road itself.
+With over 620 turns and 59 one-lane bridges, driving the windy Road to Hana is really an experience and not just a drive.
 Along the way, you will see many picturesque waterfalls, lots of cute roadside fruit stands, gorgeous coastline views and lots of pretty unique rainforest flora.

 Build Your Own Experience